openwanderer/server/README.md

 - `DB_HOST` - database hostname.
 - `DB_DBASE` - the database holding the panoramas.
 - `BASE_PATH` (optional) - set to the path (relative to your server root) holding your OpenWanderer app.
 If omitted, it is assumed the app is in your server root.

+OpenWanderer supports the `.env` file format to control environment variables.
+In case you want to use a `.env`-file for setting the required environment variables, you should create one in the root directory for your OpenWanderer app.

 Example apps
 ------------